In This Post...

 It’s been a long time since I built a computer.
 But building computer from scrap parts is exactly what got me interested in the subject at age 11.

 I could have simply used a laptop and/or a Raspberry Pi.
 But I liked the idea of having a relatively powerful Ubuntu server in the van, just as I was accustomed to using at home.
 Much of my software developer work can benefit from some additional nearby computing power.
+Plus, designing it as a steampunk computer made it fit in with the rest of the van.

 Understanding Computer Power Usage